 14th Hole (hole 1 in Braid’s layout) - 300 yards

 Braid said that “blind holes should be avoided and especially a blind shot to the green”.
 He could only work with the natural landscape in front of him so after a fairly generous and wide fairway, the second shot requires accurate pitching to tightly bunkers pear shaped greens with narrow openings that punishes weak approaches.
 This hole has changed little.
 A new medal tee was built in 1993.

 15th Hole (hole 2 in Braid’s layout) - 350 yards

 Braid is widely recognised as the inventor of the dog leg hole.
 In his original design, the tee was down the hill from the 14th and inside what is now the practice ground.
 We all had the pleasure of playing this hole from this spot on Pete Samsa’s Captain’s Day.
 The objective was still to ‘get the players away quickly and to be slightly more difficult than the 1st’.
-It is unclear what date the tee was moved to where the yellow tee is today, but it was certainly in operation in 1937.
+The tee was moved to where the yellow tee is today and Braid was on site in July 1932 to inspect the changes.
 In 1997 the medal tee was extended and pushed back that has got closer to Braid’s original design and I am sure we would all agree was a great improvement.
 The club gained a practice ground.

 16th Hole (hole 13 in Braid’s original layout) - 410 yards